AlwinJun/notesTOmarkdown-preview/README.md

 ## This app currently lets you:

-- Create notes
+- Create notes.
-- Update notes content
+- Update notes content.
-- Preview your notes into markdown
+- Preview your notes into markdown.
-- Sync notes with local storage
+- Sync notes with local storage.
-- Use the firstline of the content as a note title
+- Use the firstline of the content as a note title.
 - Display note list base on recent edits.
+- Delete notes
 - check TODOS.md for other features to be added.